 3.3 Economic Analyses

-The economic analyses of broiler chickens fed varying levels of crude protein diets with LAAs is shown in Table 5.
+The economic analyses of broiler chickens fed varying levels of crude protein diets with LAAs Supplementation is shown in Table 5.

 The total cost of production and total revenue was highest for birds on diets 2 and are lowest for birds on diets 5.
 The total net return/bird was highest for birds on diet 2 (22% CP with LAAs) at N933.40.
 Next to this were birds on diet 3 (20% CP with LAAs) at N883.00, birds on control diet (24% CP), birds on diet 5 (16% CP with LAAs) and those on diet 4 (18% CP with LAAs), respectively.
 Interestingly, birds on diet 2 (22% CP with LAAs) and diet 3 (20% CP with LAAs) had the highest and better net returns over the control diet formulated with conventional CP level of 24.0% without LAAs compensation.

 The total net return/bird was highest for birds on diet 2 (22% CP with LAAs) at N933.40.
 Next to this were birds on diet 3 (20% CP with LAAs) at N883.00, birds on control diet (24% CP), birds on diet 5 (16% CP with LAAs) and those on diet 4 (18% CP with LAAs).
 Interestingly, birds on diet 2 (22% CP with LAAs) and diet 3 (20% CP with LAAs) had the highest and better net returns over the control diet with CP at the conventional 24.0% CP and 22% CP for broiler starter and finisher diets respectively.
 Pesti [29] opined that achieving maximum growth and production may not necessarily ensure maximum economic yield especially when the cost of protein sources were high.
 If decreased performance can be tolerated, dietary concentrations of amino acids may, accordingly, be reduced somewhat to maximize economic returns.
 Also, NRC [14] suggests that maximum technical performance may or may not result in maximum economic efficiency.
 It was suggested by Pesti [29] that emphasis on amino acid and protein research should be on developing equations that can be used to relate input (cost) and output (performance) to maximize profits under various environmental conditions with each genetic stock.
-From the economic analyses of production in this current study, it is noteworthy that feeding diets with reduced crude protein with amino acid compensation gave a better net returns.
+From the economic analyses of production in this current study, it is noteworthy that feeding diets with reduced crude protein with amino acid compensation gave better net returns.
 This finding agreed with the findings of [32, 33, 34, 35], who reported that supplementing low crude protein broiler diets with amino acid showed a slight increase in the net revenues.
 However, the bottleneck to the use of synthetic essential amino acids in livestock feeding is the fact that most of them are not commercially available in the market to the farmers in most of the developing countries such as Nigeria and this may not encourage the use of amino acids by farmers due to scarcity and high cost of the available ones particularly in the current Naira-Dollar exchange rate.

 Table 1.
 Composition experimental diet for broiler starter with amino acids compensation for low crude protein diets (days 1 -28)